Why I Love the Dell XPS 13 (and I’m A Mac User!)

 • Trusted Platform Module (TPM) offers user and machine security with BitLocker Data Encryption for network-based client computing.

-• Coming later this year: Configuration Services include customizing BIOS settings, loading an image, and applying asset tags prior to shipping, streamlining the process of deploying XPS 13 systems to employees wherever they may be located while ensuring consistency throughout the IT environment.
+• Coming later this year: Configuration Services include customizing BIOS settings, loading an image, and applying asset tags before shipping, streamlining the process of deploying XPS 13 systems to employees wherever they may be located while ensuring consistency throughout the IT environment.

 In short, this is a lovely, powerful little machine.
 Perfect for someone who needs something light weight but not ditzy; powerful enough to get the job done yet beautiful enough to make it look easy.
 And it goes with almost every outfit.